hruba/english-for-designers/02-intentional-aboutness/about.md

 ## Katerina Hruba

-Designer with a creative mind, sense of punctuality, and curious sense of humor.
+Creative designer with sense of punctuality, and opened mind.

-I consider myself to be reserved with a touch of drama queen mixed in, especially especially when I'm with friends.
-Oh, and I also speak fluent sarcasm.
+Passionate about all forms of art but mostly about design and photography.
+I think of myself as a positive and communicative person with a sense of empathy.
+I enjoy working in a team and I am always excited to learn new things.
+I am a hard worker and I don’t like to do things at the last minute.